MadeByMike/madebymike/site/content/writing/using-css-variables.md

 }
 ```

-Separating variables form the rest of the declarations is considered good practice when working with preprocessors.
+Separating variables from the rest of the declarations is considered good practice when working with preprocessors.
 This shouldn't change when working with CSS variables.

 ### Change the value not the variable